-Investment limits: The Authority's revenue reserves available to cover investment losses are forecast to be £24 million on 31st March 2024.
-In order that no more than 15% of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £2.5 million.
+Investment limits: The Authority's revenue reserves available to cover investment losses are forecast to be £31.4 million on 31st March 2025 and £31.4 million on 31st March 2026.
+In order that no more than 15% of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £4.5 million.
 A group of entities under the same ownership will be treated as a single organisation for limit purposes.